Yeiba/Algorithms_JS/24-depth-first-search-algorithm/README.md

 # Algorithms - Depth-first search algorithm

+What is Recursion? :
+Recursion is a problem solving technique where the solution depends on solutions to smaller instances of the same problem

+Recursion is when a function calls itself
+Why is Recursion? :
+A Great technique to simplify your solution

+If you find yourself breaking down your problem into smaller versions of the same problem, recursion is very useful.

 Below is an implementation of the Depth-First Search (DFS) algorithm in JavaScript.
 DFS is a graph traversal algorithm that starts at a selected node and explores as far as possible along each branch before backtracking.